BryceLuna/commercials_project/README.md

 Additional detail of the model architecture can be found in the file: model_baseline_reg.py

 ### Results
-The model results were incouraging.
+The model results were encouraging.
 The test accuracy and recall rate were 95%.

 ## Next Steps
 - Try and capture time related features with optical flow